Parliament Buildings and Sustainability

 ||No. of floors||Total usable floor area||Heating Type||Electricity||No. of staff in post

 |1932||6||24,440m2||Gas (with option to use oil)||100% of electricity supplied to Parliament Buildings is on a green tariff, generated from renewable sources||392|

 The data that we have provided below gives detailed information on how much energy is consumed in the running of Parliament Buildings and how much it costs.
 There are detailed breakdowns of weekly and monthly figures as well as total yearly figures since 2007.
 You can then see what environmental impact this energy consumption has had in the form of carbon emissions.
 We have also included statistics on how much waste has been produced since April 2011 including figures highlighting what proportion of it has been recycled.

-In the graph below you can see weekly figures for the total energy (gas and electricity combined) consumed by Parliament Buildings from April 2011 in kw/h.
-By clicking and selecting a portion of the graph you can zoom in to view the consumption in a specific time period.
+In the graph below you can see monthly figures for the total energy (gas and electricity combined) consumed by Parliament Buildings from April 2007 in kw/h.
 You can also view the individual figures for gas and electricity consumption, a comparison of gas against electricity and yearly consumption since 2007 by selecting the appropriate tabbed option.

 How does this energy consumption affect the carbon emissions produced in Parliament Buildings?
 You can view the impact on emissions in the graphs provided below.
 You will find weekly figures since April 2011 and yearly figures from 2007 - 2012 by selecting the appropriate tabbed option.
 You can also view the emissions produced by staff travel (i.e. flights) since 2009.
 The Assembly Commission takes our environmental impact and concerns very seriously and is committed to becoming an examplar organisation in respect of sustainable development (view our Environmental Policy Statement).